Help

 Automation

 Automation refers to automating some tasks for you.
 In audio recording or music production, automation means having a computer or other device automatically perform tasks over time, particularly changing tracks or plugins parameters such as volume, tone, delay time, etc. In LoopToGo, automation is done by prerecording parameters changes and redo these changes while you do a live performance.
-Note that as of November 2021, there is no way in LoopToGo to manually edit a midi loop or an audio loop.
+Note that as of November 2021, there is no way in LoopToGo to manually edit a MIDI loop or an audio loop.
 You have to record it (or drag and drop it from a file, a plugin or another application – if the format is supported).

 There are 2 ways in LoopToGo to do automation.
-In both ways, you have to make sure that there is a midi learn association between a midi event trigger and the parameter you want to automate.
+In both ways, you have to make sure that there is a MIDI learn association between a MIDI event trigger and the parameter you want to automate.
 See the « Midi learn » section for more details on how to do that.
 Note also that with both methods, you can automate more that one parameters in the same automation loop.

 Automation on the same track.

-LoopToGo does not make much difference between audio and midi tracks.
+LoopToGo does not make much difference between audio and MIDI tracks.
 For example, suppose you have a Voice track with a reverb plugin and a gain plugin as effects on this track.
-Suppose also that you have a knob on your midi controller linked to the gain parameter of the gain plugin.
-Then, If the mic audio input is enabled as well as your midi controller, both audio and midi events will be recorded in Record loops.
-For example, you might want to fade out the end of the recording, you can do this using the knob on your midi controller associated with the gain parameters.
+Suppose also that you have a knob on your MIDI controller linked to the gain parameter of the gain plugin.
+Then, If the mic audio input is enabled as well as your MIDI controller, both audio and MIDI events will be recorded in Record loops.
+For example, you might want to fade out the end of the recording, you can do this using the knob on your MIDI controller associated with the gain parameters.
 This can be very cool and simple to setup if that is what you want.
-However, keep in mind that both the audio and the midi events will play again in the Play loops.
+However, keep in mind that both the audio and the MIDI events will play again in the Play loops.
 That might not be what you want.
 The solution is to create a second record loop that cover all the part of the song that you want to automate on the same track (yes, LoopToGo supports overlapping loops on the same track).
 You can call the first Record loop « Voice » and second record loop « Automation » for example (the names could be anything).
 Then, by right clicking on the « Automation » loop, you can lock it and record only you voice into the « Voice » loop.
 Then, you would lock the « Voice » loop and unlock the « Automation » loop and record only the automation part .
 Is is also possible to do it simultaneously.
-To do so, you would lock the midi recording on the « Voice » loop and the audio recording on the « Automation » loop.
+To do so, you would lock the MIDI recording on the « Voice » loop and the audio recording on the « Automation » loop.
 Keep it mind that if you want the same automation to be used in live performance, you have to lock the « Automation » loop so you don’t record over it.
 See the image below for an example of automation with one track.

 This way of doing automation can be practical if you just automate one track or to limit the number of tracks used (the free version has only 4 tracks) but see next section for a more effective way to implement automation.